nicholschm/theodinprojectWiki/Linux-Installation-Guide.md

 Go to [personal access tokens](https://github.com/settings/tokens) in your Github user account settings and click the "generate new token" button.
 This will bring you to a new page.
 Give your token a description in the box provided, Something like "Odin " will do.
 Once that is done click the "generate token" button at the bottom of the page.
 The token highlighted in green is your new Github API token.

-Copy your Github API token and go back to the `.env` file in your local Odin Project directory.
+Copy your Github API token and create a `.env.local` file in your local Odin Project directory.
 Paste your API token in place of `<your api token here>` like the example below:
 ```
 GITHUB_API_TOKEN: <your api token here>
 ```